Beautiful Small Indoor Pine Tree Types

 2. Brown needles

 Excessive cold weather or low humidity in the air can cause brown needles.
 So, if you observe brown leaves, you must bring the plant indoors where the temperature is above 50 degrees Fahrenheit.
-You can also install a humidifier to make for the lack of humidity in the air.
+However, indoor pine trees turning brown can be a sign of improper watering, insufficient light, pests, problems due to a small pot, or temperature issues.

 3. Yellowing needles